LemurPwned/oommf-analysis-scripts/README.md

 ### REQUIREMENTS
 * python 3 or newer
-* all packages from requirements.txt installed for python
+* all packages from requirements.txt installed for python (pip install -r requirements.txt)

 ### HOW TO USE
 * download all the files from the directory, including those ending with .json